 Hewlett-Packard Company.
 "Corporate Quality-Customer Visit Program", summary report, August 1989, reproduced in "Steps to Software Quality", Robelle: July 1990.

-Humphrey, Watts S. Bugs or Defects? from Watts New column at the Software Engineering Institute: March 1999.
+The late Humphrey, Watts S. Bugs or Defects? from News at SEI 1999 column at the Software Engineering Institute on the resources pages at Carnegie Mellon University: March 1999.

 Kaner, Cem.
 Author of many articles on testing, including "The Impossibility of Complete Testing" from his web site.